 • Qualification

-Apprenticeship Standard: ST0025 Manufacturing Engineer Degree Apprenticeship BEng (Hons) in Engineering Design (Production Engineering) Buckinghamshire New University
+Apprenticeship Standard: ST0025 Manufacturing Engineer Degree Apprenticeship BEng (Hons) in Engineering Design Awarded by Bournemouth University

 • Progression

-Successful completion of this apprenticeship can give you several routes for progression in industry, including the Level 7 Postgraduate Engineer Apprenticeship.
+Successful completion of this apprenticeship can give you several routes for progression in industry including careers such as manufacturing engineer, production manager, quality assurance engineer, or process development engineer.

 • Assessment